All estimates can be consulted in more detail in our interactive online applications:

 1. Key messages

-- Mental and substance use disorders, cancers, and musculoskeletal disorders are the leading causes of disease burden in Belgium.
+- In 2022, mental and substance use disorders, cancers, and musculoskeletal disorders were the leading causes of disease burden in Belgium.

-- The disease burden is almost equally attributable to premature mortality (52%) as to losses in quality of life (48%).
+- The disease burden in 2022 attributable to premature mortality (55%) was higher compared to losses in quality of life (45%).

-- The total disease burden is higher among men compared to women.
+- The total disease burden in 2022 was higher among men compared to women.

-- The largest share of the disease burden is borne by the elderly (65+).
+- The largest share of the disease burden was borne by the people in their later life (65+).

-- The total disease burden is the highest in the Walloon Region, followed by the Brussels Capital Region, and Flemish Region.
+- The total disease burden was the highest in the Walloon Region, followed by the Brussels Capital Region, and Flemish Region.

 2. Disability-Adjusted Life Years